-BNY Mellon's compensation philosophy is to offer a total compensation opportunity that supports our values, client focus, integrity, teamwork and excellence, which pays for performance, both at the individual and corporate level.
+BNY Mellon's compensation philosophy is to offer a total compensation opportunity that supports our values (integrity, strength in diversity, courage to lead and excellence), which pays for performance, both at the individual and corporate level.
 Individual and team contributions are valued and rewarded based on how both contribute to business results.
 In support of this philosophy, variable compensation is used as a means of recognising performance.